kjerandp/CoPilot/README.md

 Install-Package CoPilot.ORM.MySql -Pre
 ```
 ## How to use
 CoPilot aims to be as simple and intuitive as possible to use and most features are available from a single interface called `IDb`.
-Please look for examples in the test projects, especially the BandSampleTests.cs
+Please look for examples in the test projects, especially the [BandSampleTests.cs](/test/CoPilot.ORM.IntegrationTests/BandSampleTests.cs).

 ### Quick examples